knopkem/dicomweb-proxy/README.md

 ## Description
 * A nodejs tool to easily connect a DICOMWEB capable DICOM viewer to one or more legacy PACS that only know DIMSE services.
-Comes preinstalled with the popular [OHIF DICOM Web Viewer](https://github.com/OHIF/Viewers) (version 4.12.50).
+Comes preinstalled with the popular [OHIF DICOM Web Viewer](https://github.com/OHIF/Viewers) (version 3.7.0-beta.13).

+Note: Since OHIF 3 is still beta you can also switch back to OHIF 2 version: just remove the public directory and unzip public.zip to public

 ## What is it for?